serge-21/robotics-seach-program/README.md

 - In the terminal run the following to start both services:
   - `rosrun second_coursework action_client.py`
   - `rosrun second_coursework room_service.py`
 - You may be using either bags or an actual camera attached to a robot.
+Please note: that the camera topic in the robot (and therefore, in the ROS bags) on which the images are published is `/camera/image` instead of the `/usb_cam/image_raw`

 NOTE: the floor plan in `scripts/room_service.py` is taken from empty_stage_single_robot in the rosplan_stage_demo package.
 Once installed you can use the following to view the floor plan
 ```